Drew Pavlou

-In May 2020, he was suspended for two years from the University of Queensland, which alleged 11 instances of misconduct.
+In May 2020, he was suspended for two years from the University of Queensland (UQ), which alleged 11 instances of misconduct.
 The action drew national attention in Australia, including from former Prime Minister Kevin Rudd.
 An appeal of his case by the UQ Senate Disciplinary Appeals Committee upheld two of the initial charges and reduced his suspension to one semester.
 Pavlou returned to UQ in early 2021.

-In December 2021, Pavlou launched the Drew Pavlou Democratic Alliance federal political party.
+In December 2021, Pavlou launched a political party named the Drew Pavlou Democratic Alliance.
 He ran for the Australian Senate in the 2022 Australian federal election, alongside five other candidates, but was unsuccessful.

-In July 2022, Pavlou was arrested in London for an alleged bomb threat against the Chinese Embassy; an allegation he denied.
-Pavlou has alleged that the bomb threat was part of a campaign to have him falsely charged and arrested.
-No charges were issued; Pavlou alleged the Metropolitan Police denied him consular services.
+The party was voluntarily deregistered in November 2023.

 Early life and education

-Pavlou's family, who are Greek Cypriots from the Larnaca District of Cyprus, migrated to Australia in the 1960s to open a number of hospitality and retail shops on the Gold Coast in Queensland.
-He was born on 4 June 1999, something that he has linked to the end of the 1989 Tiananmen Square protests.
-At two years old, Pavlou's family moved to Brisbane, where he would then go on to complete high school at Villanova College.
-He was then admitted to the University of Queensland where he was studying for a Bachelor of Arts majoring in Philosophy before his suspension.
-His grandmother's brother was a fighter with Greek nationalist guerrilla organisation EOKA, and was killed during the Cyprus Emergency.
+Pavlou's family, who are politically conservative Greek Cypriots from the Larnaca District of Cyprus, migrated to Australia in the 1960s to open a number of hospitality and retail shops on the Gold Coast in Queensland.
+His grandmother's brother was a guerrilla with Greek nationalist organisation EOKA, and was killed during the Cyprus Emergency.
+Pavlou was born on 4 June 1999.
+When he was two years old, his family moved to Brisbane, where he later completed high school at Villanova College.
+Pavlou was then admitted to the University of Queensland where he was studying for a Bachelor of Arts majoring in Philosophy before his suspension.
+In 2023, he was diagnosed with attention deficit hyperactivity disorder.

-Activism and controversies

 2019 Hong Kong protests in UQ

 In July 2019, during the 2019–2020 Hong Kong protests, Pavlou organised a protest at the University of Queensland in support of the Hong Kong democracy movement.
 He has alleged that he was assaulted twice during clashes with counter-protestors who were supporting the Chinese Government.
-The counter-protesters were in the hundreds and had shouted pro-Beijing slogans and played China's national anthem over loudspeakers.
-Covering the incident, the LA Times wrote: "Things quickly turned violent.
-A man in the crowd rushed at Pavlou, snatching his megaphone.
-A second man shoved him.
-In the ensuing scuffles, one student from Hong Kong was tackled and grabbed by the throat; another had her shirt ripped open."
-Brisbane-based Chinese Consular-General and adjunct professor at UQ, Xu Jie, responded to the protests by condoning counter-protestors for "self-motivated patriotic behaviour" and condemning the protest as "anti-China separatist activities".
-Pavlou responded by alleging Xu Jie was inciting violence and issuing a death threat, a claim which was rejected by the Chinese embassy in Canberra.
-The Magistrates Court rejected the application for a case before it was heard at trial, citing international diplomatic immunity laws.